BenjaminShinar/Books-Resources/AWS Skill Builder/Architect Learning Plan/Example Questions.md

 > - Delete rhe administrator IAM user
 > - Relaunch all EC2 instances with new roles

 The answer is first to change root password (and add MFA), also delete the IAM user which he used. launching EC2 roles aren't connected to identities, so there's no point in creating new ones.
-IAM users are separeate from the user which created them. rotating keys and password for IAM users can help(if he still has access to them). there probably isn't a way to restrict root user access.
+IAM users are separate from the user which created them. rotating keys and password for IAM users can help(if he still has access to them). there probably isn't a way to restrict root user access.

-> You have deployed an instance running a webserver in a subnet in your VPC.
+> You have deployed an instance running a web server in a subnet in your VPC.
 When you try to connect to it through a browser using HTTP over the internet the connection times out.\
 > Which of these steps could fix the problem (select 3)?
 >
 > - Check that the VPC contains an internet gateway and the subnets route table is routing 0.0.0.0/0 to the internet gateway.